-Council has implemented an Electronic Document Management System (EDMS) called Trim.
-Prior to amalgamation in September 2016 the former Rockdale and Botany councils had dispensed of all hard copy files, except for development / building / construction applications prior to 2013.
+Council has implemented an Electronic Document Management System (EDMS) called Content Manager.
+Prior to amalgamation in September 2016 the former Rockdale City and City of Botany Bay Councils had dispensed of all hard copy files, except for development / building / construction applications prior to 2013.

-Accordingly, the EDMS captures information against the following indices but limited to:
+Accordingly, the EDMS captures information against the following indices but are limited to:

 - Customer

 - Property

 - Application

 - Street/Road

 - Subject

 - Meetings